QL1115/chatgpt-telegram-bot/README.md

 cd app_test
 python app_test_group.py
 ```
-* you should enter your telegram phonenumber & the verification code for login.
+* you should enter your telegram phonenumber (ex 972123456) & the verification code which send to your telegram for login.

 ## Atheris fuzz test